jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/antibody_epitopes.md

 the ACE2-contact residues themselves).
 There is *perhaps* some visual variation among antibody epitopes in the severity of the average mutational effect to epitope contact positions.
-(However, statistically, there is not variation in the median effect of mutatioins on binding in these five epitopes, Kruskal-Wallis ANOVA P-value 0.28).
+(However, statistically, there is not variation in the median effect of mutations on binding in these five epitopes, Kruskal-Wallis ANOVA P-value 0.28).
 The average mutation in these RBM motif epitope sites incurs a \~0.5-0.6 reduction in log<sub>10</sub>(*K*<sub>A,app</sub>) ACE2-binding affinity, which is